Meudon: Tramway – T2 and T6

-The T2 tramway line links Pont de Bezons station to Porte de Versailles station.
-It stops by La Défense.
-Meudon is served by Brimborion and Meudon-sur-Seine stations.
+Meudon is served along the Seine by two stations on the T2 tramway line: Meudon-sur-Seine and Brimborion.
+This line links the Porte de Versailles in the south to the Pont de Bezons in the north, serving the La Défense business district.

 The T6 tramway line runs from Châtillon to Viroflay.
 Meudon is served by Georges Millandy and Meudon la Forêt stations.

-Buses
+RATP bus network

 Meudon is served by twelve lines of the RATP bus network, that have numerous stops in the city: